Tony Cohen: Early life and education

+Career

 Cohen, aged 15, joined a rock, glam rock band Epitaph on drums for a year.
 He bought a four-track recorder to tape their work and then recorded other local groups.
 During school holidays in mid-1973 he spent two weeks doing work experience at Armstrong Studios.
-His friend Thompson went along for a day and both decided on a career in the recording studio.
+His friend Thompson went along for a day and they decided on a career in the recording studio.
 After work experience he refused to return to school but continued at the studios, "No one said anything, so I stayed."
 For two years he was a "shit-kicker", and started by, "cleaning the toilets and getting the lunches and stuff, and then got promoted to mono dubbing boy."
 By 1975 Cohen began working as a sound engineer under the guidance of Roger Savage.
 In April of the following year he was working as an assistant record producer, alongside Molly Meldrum, on Perth's glam rock group, Supernaut's lead single, "I Like It Both Ways" (May 1976).
 Cohen produced the group's associated self-titled album, which appeared in November of that year, and its follow-up single, "Too Hot to Touch" (September).

-In July 1976 Cohen and fellow engineer, Ian MacKenzie, met with Meldrum to organise the production of pop group, the Ferrets' debut album, Dreams of a Love: "It was all a bit of Elton John, a bit of the 'Real Thing', [Meldrum] called us in for a production meeting 9:00 in the morning at his place and he was still in bed [...] and putting the music on [...] very, very loud and then proceeds to shout at you over the top of it, and we were all sitting there sort of terrified thinking, what on earth is he saying?"
+In July 1976, Cohen and fellow engineer, Ian MacKenzie, met with Meldrum to organise the production of the pop group, the Ferrets' debut album, Dreams of a Love: "It was all a bit of Elton John, a bit of the 'Real Thing', [Meldrum] called us in for a production meeting 9:00 in the morning at his place and he was still in bed [...] and putting the music on [...] very, very loud and then proceeds to shout at you over the top of it, and we were all sitting there sort of terrified thinking, what on earth is he saying?"
 After a year production was still incomplete so the Ferrets took over, together with Cohen and MacKenzie assisting.
 It was finalised in August 1977 and released in October with Meldrum credited as Willie Everfinish.